proseltd/Telepathy-Community/README.md

 ## A note on how Telegram works

-Telegram chats are organised into two key types: channels and megagroups/supergroups [2].
+Telegram chats are organised into two [key types][2]: channels and megagroups/supergroups.
 Each module works slightly differently depending on the chat type.
 For example, subscribers of Channels can't be scraped with the _members.py_ module.
 Channels can have seemingly unlimited subscribers, megagroups can have up to 200,000 members and groups can only have

 ## Feedback